vgno/ably/README.md

 ### Why use the HTML & CSS APIs?

 Use the HTML & CSS APIs when you want to describe variants that alternate **content** or **styling**.

-Using the HTML & CSS APIs helps avoid the flickering effect that you can observe when you manipulate DOM elements via Javascript.
+Using the APIs helps avoid the flickering effect that you can observe when you manipulate DOM elements via Javascript.

 This is achieved by empowering the browser to style elements early, while the DOM is still parsed.
-Behind the scenes Ably adds the variant that got selected as a class to your `<body>` element
+Behind the scenes Ably adds the variant that got selected as a class to your `<body>` element:

 ```html
 <body class="ably-button-text-buy">